-South African mining magnate and Metallon Gold Corporation owner, Mzi Khumalo has arrived in Zimbabwe to douse flames that have engulfed the country’s largest gold producer during the last couple of months.
+South African mining magnate and Metallon Gold Corporation owner, Mzi Khumalo has flown in to the country to douse flames that have engulfed the country’s largest gold producer over the last couple of months.

-Metallon Gold Corporation recently hit a new low amid revelations the gold mining group has been suffering neglect from its major shareholder, Khumalo, a situation that gravely affected productivity at the gold mining group culminating in multiple job losses at the group’s two Mashonaland Central-based units (Mazowe and Shamva Gold Fields).
+Metallon Gold recently hit a new low amid revelations the gold mining group has been suffering neglect from its major shareholder – Khumalo – a situation that has gravely affected productivity at the group’s two Mashonaland Central-based units (Mazowe and Shamva Gold Fields).

-Mines and Mining Development Minister Winston Chitando after meeting Mzi Khumalo yesterday in Harare said the dialogue around issues at the country’s largest gold producer started a couple of months back.
+Mines and Mining Development Minister Winston Chitando, after meeting Mzi Khumalo yesterday in Harare, said dialogue with Khumalo around issues at the country’s largest gold producer started a while back.